Wetrix: Difficulty

+Other gameplay criticisms

-Reviewers found it overly tricky to place pieces, most attributed to the limited camera mobility; there are only three choices for viewing the map, two distant ones that make seeing where pieces will land very difficult, and another too close to see the entire map.
-Nintendo Power felt the issue was worsened by the controls not being sensitive enough.
-The problem was also blamed on misleading shadows, made harder to focus on them due to distracting visuals.
-The few angle choices also made looking for water trickles hard, not helped by the draining water's lack of graphical detail, argued Fish and Game Informer critics Jon and Reiner.
+Reviewers found it excessively tricky to position the falling pieces, an issue mostly attributed to the limited camera mobility.
+There are only three choices for viewing the map.
+Critics though two were distant to the point of harming visibility, and another was too close to see the entire map.
+Nintendo Power felt the issue was worsened by lack of sensitivity in the controls.
+The problem was also blamed on misleading shadows and other visuals that distracted the player from them.
+Water trickles were also hard to spot from the few choices of angles, not helped by the draining water's lack of graphical detail, argued Fish and Game Informer critics Jon and Reiner.
 Official Nintendo Magazine criticized the Game Boy Color version's color palette for making it hard to notice the location of lakes.

-Another point of critique was the general product's limited depth and replay-ability, where the experience wears thin after a few hours and was repetitive due to a lack of variation in gameplay and looks between stages.
+Reviewers also brought up the general product's limited depth and replay-ability.
+For them, the experience was repetitive due to a lack of variation in gameplay and level aesthetics, wearing thin after a few hours.
 Huhtala noted the maximum difficulty to be at the tenth level.
-PC Zone journalist Paul Presley found Wetrix "colourful and flashy on the surface", but "staggeringly ordinary".
+PC Zone journalist Paul Presley found Wetrix "colourful and flashy on the surface", but "staggeringly ordinary" underneath.
 His main criticism was that the typical appealing elements of puzzle games, such as simplicity, quirkiness, and addictiveness, felt forced instead of naturally executed.

-Opinions on the graphics ranged from Jon finding them "lame" and Fielder stating they need more finesse, to positive claims of taking advantage of console space even considering its simple style.
-Total 64s Simon argued it was mature in comparison to most other Nintendo 64 titles.
-Most of the praise was directed at the water, particularly its realistic flowing, ripple effects, transparency and reflection mapping.
-Other praised aspects include the special effects, the vibrant color palette and psychedelic backgrounds.
-Less positively, a writer for Revista Oficial Dreamcast called them "colorful and little else", bashing them as so outdated they would be suitable in the 8-bit console era.
-Wetrixs new age ambient techno soundtrack was well-received for suiting the gameplay, Schneider analogizing it as if Jean-Michel Jarre composed Top Gear Rally (1997).
-The sound effects were positively-commented on, a common note being their accuracy to real-life environmental elements, such as the splashes, ripples, and evaporation of water and the explosion of bombs.
-An Ultimate PC critic admitted the sound effects intensified the gameplay, stating the alarm "will almost certainly send a shiver down your spine".
-Also highlighted was the electronically-altered announcer voice, which Bad Hare of GamePro compared to that of Wipeout XL (1996).
-Schneider expressed being spooked out by it, and Lucas claimed the warble effect matched with the cute character designed.